hyperagon/hyperagon.github.io/content/posts/2025-02-27/index.md

 ![A mostly working example.](best2.gif)

-This example is one of the simplest, uding the default environment.
+This example is one of the simplest, using the default environment.
+Thanks to [Mistral](https://chat.mistral.ai/chat) for the code to save a GIF.

 ```
 # pip intall gymnasium==1.0.0